ookii-dialogs/ookii-dialogs-wpf/README.md

 ## Included dialogs

 ### Task dialog
+(Quick note, since it keeps the same Namespace as the Caio's version, the same reference is used.)

 [Task dialogs](https://docs.microsoft.com/en-us/windows/desktop/Controls/task-dialogs-overview) are a new type of dialog first introduced in Windows Vista.
 They provide a superset of the message box functionality.